 I tucked my face into my knees and sighed.

 I thought we were heading to the mansion.
 I thought I would get cleaned up and write down who I was, and there would be open arms and tears welcoming me back.
 I thought I would have a room, my old stuff, and that dumb cat, Lucy, to greet me.

 When I got off the jet, escorted by the really tall guy, Warpath, and the creepy girl with claws, (they might not have meant to walk one in front and one behind me, but it made me feel like a class-A criminal) into a huge house.

-Mr. Logan said he was going back to San Francisco and took off in the jet while Mr. Warren said he had business to attend to in the city and whoosh he was gone they totally abandoned me with these strangers.
+Mr. Logan said he was going back to San Francisco and took off in the jet while Mr. Warren said he had business to attend to in the city and whoosh he was gone.
+They totally abandoned me with these strangers.

 Why was Mr. Logan going to California?
 Why not New York?
-I guess that would just be another one of those questions I needed to get answered when I got my voice back in working condition.
+I guessed that would just be another one of those questions I needed to get answered when I got my voice back in working condition.

 I missed so much of life.